Terrific tapas & bustling beaches: why Malaga is worth visiting

 Malaga* should be as popular for a city break as Palma.
 That it is not, yet, means you get to savour this southern Spanish charmer without the same crowds.
 What are you waiting for?

-Getting to Malaga: check out the latest deals on holidays to the Costa del Sol with TUI* and you can build in time to explore Malaga at your leisure.
+Getting to Malaga: check out the latest deals on holidays to the Costa del Sol with Jet2holidays* and escapes to Malaga with Jet2CityBreaks*.

 Bountiful beaches